csiben/turtl-rpm/README.md

 # turtl-rpm
 Source RPMs for Fedora Linux builds of...
 Turtl: The Secure Collaboritive Notebook

-Note: At the moment, only the desktop version of Turtl is provided.
-The webapp may come at a later date.
+At the moment, only the desktop version is included. `turtl-desktop`, by default, plugs into <https://turtlapp.com/> and synchronizes with that server and allows you to collaborate with others who also use that server as a central synchronization point.

+You can also run your own server, but at the moment that is not enabled by the software included in this repository.

 ## TL;DR